virjilakrum/zk-lokomotive/README.md

    - A Verifiable Action Approval (VAA) is generated by the Guardian network.
    - The transfer is completed on Solana, with the recipient receiving equivalent SPL tokens.

-2. Solana to Ethereum Transfer:
+2. **Solana to Ethereum Transfer:**

-   - I can connect my Solana wallet (e.g., Phantom) to the ZKL-Last dApp.
+   - I can connect my Solana wallet (e.g., Phantom) to the zk-lokomotive dApp.
    - I can select an SPL token and specify an amount to transfer.
    - I can enter an Ethereum recipient address.
    - I can include an optional message with my transfer.